flame-engine/flame/doc/other_modules/oxygen/components.md

 to the world by default.

 This component is especially useful when you are using the `BaseSystem`.
-But can also be used for your own flipping logic.
+But can also be used for your flipping logic.

 Creating an entity that is flipped on its X-axis using OxygenGame: